deepakkarki/hackend-project/week-4/Python-C-extensions.md

 >>>
 ```

 As we can see, SWIG achieves the same result, but requires a slightly more involved effort.
-But it's worth it if you are targetting multiple languages.
+But it's worth it if you are targeting multiple languages.

-##3.
+###3.
 Python/C API

-This is probably the most widely used method - not for it's simplicity but for the fact that you can manipulate python objects in your C code.
+The [C/Python API](https://docs.python.org/2/c-api/) is probably the most widely used method - not for it's simplicity but for the fact that you can manipulate python objects in your C code.

 This method requires your C code to be specifically written for interfacing with Python code.
 All Python objects are represented as a PyObject struct and the `Python.h` header file provides various functions to manipulate it.
 For example if the PyObject is also a PyListType (basically a list), then we can use the `PyList_Size()` function on the struct to get the length of the list.
 This is equivalent to calling `len(list)` in python.
-Most of the basic functions/opertions that are there for native Python objects are made avialble in C via the `Python.h` header.
+Most of the basic functions/opertions that are there for native Python objects are made available in C via the `Python.h` header.

 Example - To write a C extension that adds all the elements in a python list. (all elements are numbers)